LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/routing-conversations-by-intents.md

 1. Create the Dynamic Routing bot, and open **Global Functions**.

-    Create a new bot using the **Dynamic Routing Bot** by following the steps [here](conversation-orchestrator-dynamic-routing-getting-started.html).
+    Create a new bot using the **Dynamic Routing Bot** by following the steps in [this topic](conversation-orchestrator-dynamic-routing-getting-started.html).
 Then open **Global Functions**, and change two configurations (botAppKey and domainId) as highlighted in the next, few steps.

 2. Retrieve the botAppKey.